Silvio Berlusconi: Accusations of links to the Mafia

-According to yet another Mafia turncoat, Antonino Giuffrè—arrested on 16 April 2002—the Mafia turned to Berlusconi's Forza Italia party to look after the Mafia's interests, after the decline in the early 1990s of the ruling Christian Democratic party, whose leaders in Sicily looked after the Mafia's interests in Rome.
+According to yet another Mafia turncoat, Antonino Giuffrè—arrested on 16 April 2002—the Mafia turned to Berlusconi's Forza Italia party to look after the Mafia's interests, after the decline in the early 1990s of the ruling "Christian Democracy" party, whose leaders in Sicily looked after the Mafia's interests in Rome.
 Dell'Utri was the go-between on a range of legislative efforts to ease pressure on mafiosi in exchange for electoral support, according to Giuffrè.
 "Dell'Utri was very close to Cosa Nostra and a very good contact point for Berlusconi", he said.
 Giuffrè also said that Berlusconi himself used to be in touch with Stefano Bontade, a top Mafia boss, in the mid-1970s.
 Berlusconi's lawyer dismissed Giuffrè's testimony as "false" and an attempt to discredit Berlusconi and his party.
 Giuffrè said that other Mafia representatives who were in contact with Berlusconi included the Palermo Mafia bosses Filippo Graviano and Giuseppe Graviano.
 Dell'Utri's lawyer, Enrico Trantino, dismissed Giuffrè's allegations as an "anthology of hearsay".

 In October 2009, Gaspare Spatuzza, a Mafioso turncoat, confirmed Giuffrè's statements.
 Spatuzza testified that his boss Giuseppe Graviano had told him in 1994, that Berlusconi was bargaining with the Mafia, concerning a political-electoral agreement between Cosa Nostra and Berlusconi's Forza Italia.
 Dell'Utri was the intermediary, according to Spatuzza.
 Dell'Utri has dismissed Spatuzza's allegations as "nonsense".
 Berlusconi's lawyer and MP for the PdL, Niccolò Ghedini said that "the statements given by Spatuzza about prime minister Berlusconi are baseless and can be in no way verified".

+In 2014, the Supreme Court of Cassation confirmed Dell'Utri's role as a mediator between Berlusconi and Cosa Nostra, who provided him (Berlusconi) protection in exchange for money, and that "the deaths of Stefano Bontade and Girolamo Teresi and the rise of Totò Riina and the "Corleonesi" had not changed the balance that had guaranteed the 1974 agreement."

+In 2026, while testifying in a trial against Salvatore Baiardo, Giovanni Brusca stated that, in 1994, following the Mafia bombings of 1992 and 1993, "in discussions with Bagarella, we spoke of using them as a political tool, as if they had been instigated by the Left" to facilitate Berlusconi's entry into politics.
+He declared that Vittorio Mangano had been contacted to reach Berlusconi, and that he subsequently "let us know that he had made contact, that he had informed Berlusconi either through Dell'Utri or other channels, and reported back that Berlusconi had expressed his thanks and promised to help us as soon as possible."
+However, a "veiled threat" was also sent: "if he didn't help us, we would have planted more bombs to put him in a difficult political position."